Big Sky, Montana: August 27 – September 2, 2017

 Location and Travel

-Big Sky is midway between the college town of Bozeman and the gateway to Yellowstone, West Yellowstone, surrounded by mountains and rivers and the Gallatin National Forest and Lee Metcalf Wilderness.
+Big Sky is midway between the college town of Bozeman and the the town of West Yellowstone, the gateway to Yellowstone National Park.
+It’s surrounded by mountains, rivers, the Gallatin National Forest and Lee Metcalf Wilderness.

 From Previous Participants

 “This was an incredible and life-changing experience.
 Thank you so much for the chance to attend and learn so much.” – Big Sky participant, 2016